 - 1. Take care to remove the right amount of material without over grinding.
-Refer to Section 4.4 for general surface grinding techniques that also apply here. - 2.
-If using a disc or angle grinder, position the tool as indicated in Figure 4.12. - 3.
-If using a burr or die grinder, position the tool as indicated in Figure 4.13. - 4.
+Refer to Section 4.3 for general surface grinding techniques that also apply here. - 2.
+If using a disc or angle grinder, position the tool as indicated in Figure 3-12. - 3.
+If using a burr or die grinder, position the tool as indicated in Figure 3-13. - 4.
 The maximum grinding depth recommended is 5/64 inch or 5 percent of the plate thickness, whichever is greater.
 Furthermore, weld toe grinding should not be permitted on plates thinner than about 5/16 inch (Gregory et al., 1989). - 5.
 Visually inspect the ground weld toes to ensure they are free of undercut or excessive material removal.
 In cases where too much material is removed, engineering analysis may be required.
 A bolted splice designed for service loads could be a viable repair for the compromised section. - 6.
-Paint the repair area using recommendations provided in Section 4.2.
+Paint the repair area using the techniques provided in Section 3.2.

-Figure 4.12 Correct tool position for angle grinding of weld toe (Gregory et al., 1989).
+Figure 3-12.
+Correct Tool Position for Angle Grinding of Weld Toe (Gregory et al., 1989)

-Figure 4.13 Correct tool position for die grinding with burr bit at weld toe (Gregory et al., 1989).
+Figure 3-13.
+Correct Tool Position for Die Grinding with Burr Bit at Weld Toe (Gregory et al., 1989)

-4.5.3 Hammer Peening
+3.5.3-Hammer Peening